-Term Definition Management expenses The aggregate of administrative expenses, depreciation and amortisation.
-The management expense ratio is management expenses expressed as a percentage of mean total assets.
-Market risk The risk that movements in market risk factors, including foreign exchange rates, interest rates, credit spreads and customer-driven factors will create potential losses or decrease the value of the Society balance sheet.
-Mean total assets Represents the amount produced by halving the aggregate of total assets at the beginning and end of the financial year.
+Term Definition Mean total assets Represents the amount produced by halving the aggregate of total assets at the beginning and end of the financial year.
 Member A person who has a share investment or a mortgage loan with the Society.
 Net interest income The difference between interest receivable on assets and similar income and interest paid on liabilities and similar charges.
 Operational risk The risk of loss arising from inadequate or failed internal processes, people and systems, or from external events.
 Renegotiated loans Loans are classed as renegotiated where an agreement between a borrower and a lender has been made to modify the loan terms either as part of an on-going relationship or if the borrower is in financial difficulties.
-The renegotiated loan may no longer be treated as past due or impaired.
+The renegotiated loan might not be treated as past due or impaired.
 Risk appetite The articulation of the level of risk that the Society is willing to accept (or not accept) in order to safeguard the interests of the Society's members whilst also achieving business objectives.
-Risk weighted assets (RWA) The value of assets, after adjustment, under the relevant Basel II capital rules to reflect the degree of risk they represent.
+Risk weighted assets (RWA) The value of assets, after adjustment, under the relevant Basel III capital rules to reflect the degree of risk they represent.
 Residential loans Loans that are loaned to individuals rather than institutions.
 Residential mortgage lending is secured against residential property.
 Prudential Regulation Authority (PRA) The statutory body responsible for the prudential supervision of banks, building societies, insurers and small number of significant investment firms in the UK from the 1 April 2013.
 The PRA is a subsidiary of the Bank of England.
-Secured business lending (SBL) Loans secured on commercial property which is only made available to Small and Medium sized Enterprises.
 Shares Funds deposited by a person in a retail savings account with the Society.
 Such funds are recorded as liabilities for the Society.
 Shares and borrowings The aggregate of shares, amounts owed to credit institutions, amounts owed to other customers.
+SPPI test An assessment of whether the contractual terms of the financial asset give rise to cash flows that are in substance solely payments of principal and interest.
 Stage 1 Stage 1 assets are assets which have not experienced a significant increase in credit risk since the asset was originally recognised on the balance sheet.
 12 month ECL are recognised as the impairment provision for all financial assets on initial recognition.
 Stage 2 Stage 2 assets have experienced a significant increase in credit risk since initial recognition.
 Lifetime ECL is recognised as an impairment provision.
 Stage 3 Stage 3 assets are those which are credit impaired.
 Lifetime ECL is also recognised as an impairment provision.
+Standardised approach The basic method used to calculate capital requirements for credit risk under Basel III.
+In this approach the risk weightings used in the capital calculation are determined by specified percentages.
+Standard Variable Rate (SVR) Variable rate on mortgage loans set by the lender.
+Wholesale funding The total of amounts owed to credit institutions, amounts owed to other non-retail customers.